 St. Bridget of Kidare was known for her hospitality and she was said to create a wonderful feast for visitors from empty cupboards by magically transforming nettles into tasty food.
 I love this idea and there is so much you can create with nettles that it blows my mind.

 Nettles are being used more and more in our diet, in soups, replacing spinach, in fresh tea.
-I love nettles in a cake - they provide such colour that always make my three year old Xanthȇ go oooh as we cut into.
+I love nettles in a cake - they provide such colour that always makes my three-year-old Xanthȇ go oooh as we cut into it.

 She believes they are Goblin cakes and Goblins are friends with the Incredible Hulk don’t you know.
 There is a reason we are seeing them more as people realise how nutritious they are.
 They are better than spinach for you and rich in Vitamin C, Vitamin K, carotene, potassium and calcium.

-Though this doesn’t stop my Irish Uncle phoning me to exclaim that they had seen nettles for sales in a London Farmers Market.
-People were paying £5 for nettles, £5.
+Though this doesn’t stop my Irish Uncle from phoning me to exclaim that they had seen nettles for sale in a London Farmers Market.
+People were paying £5 for nettles, £5!
 He had just weeded a load of them.
 He had me crying with laughter.
 I know what will be on our dinner table when he comes to visit.

 Though he does support our decision to have a nettle patch in our garden!

 This is because nettles are the key to survival for butterflies as they are the primary food source of caterpillars - so many varieties from peacocks to tortoiseshells.
 Without nettles, they would go after other food sources - which typically tends to be your favourite plant.